-I was delighted to discover this recipe and enjoy Salted Caramel Rice Pudding at The Montague in London.
-The recipe is from the Red Carnation Hotel group’s founder and president Beatrice Tollman, who knows food and likes to pass on her recipes.
-I bought her book, A Life in Food, which is a collection of her all-time favourite recipes.
+I was thrilled to discover this Salted Caramel Rice Pudding recipe while dining at The Montague in London.
+The dish, created by Beatrice Tollman, the founder and president of the Red Carnation Hotel group, showcases her culinary expertise and love for sharing recipes.
+After tasting it, I couldn’t resist buying her book, A Life in Food, a treasure trove of her favourite dishes.

-This dessert combines simple flavours with the twist of the salted caramel sauce and the crunch of the caramelised nuts.
-Serve the sauce and nuts separately and let your guests create their own combinations to taste.
-You’ll also find the salted caramel sauce and caramelised nuts are the perfect accompaniment for many other desserts.
-Do experiment!
+This easy caramel pudding combines simple, comforting flavours with the added twist of a rich **salted caramel sauce** and the crunch of caramelised nuts.
+Serve the sauce and nuts separately to let your guests personalise their dessert.
+Both the salted caramel sauce and caramelised nuts are versatile accompaniments that pair beautifully with other desserts.
+Don’t hesitate to experiment!

 A Life in Food